BruOp/personal-website/content/blog/exposure/index.md

 }
 ```

 For each thread, we read in the histogram value and store it in a local variable.
 Then we use a shared buffer to store a weighted count.
 We also take this opportunity to reset the global histogram buffer so that it can be used in the next frame.
-Take note that we've aliased
+Also note that I've aliased `gl_LocalInvocationIndex` with `localIndex` in this specific example.

-the biggest trick here is the loop that accumulates the count into a single element of our shared buffer.
-It's a way of leveraging the parallel nature of our compute space to perform the sums over two cells at a time, with the separation between the two cells starting at `cutoff = NUM_THREADS / 2`, then being halved every iteration, until we end up with a distance of 0.
+It may not be obvious what the loop is doing (it certainly wasn't to me), but it's simpler than it looks.
+It accumulates the count into a single element of our shared buffer, leveraging the parallel nature of our compute space to perform the sums over two cells at a time.
+The separation between the two cells starts at `cutoff = GROUP_SIZE >> 1 = GROUP_SIZE / 2`, and is then halved every iteration (`cutoff >>= 1`), until we end up with a distance of 0.
 The threads that have `gl_LocalInvocationIndex > cutoff` will be stalled, as they cannot contribute to the sum.
 The figure below illustrates the first few iterations for the thread with index `i`:

 ![Illustration of parallelized aggregation](avg_diagram.png)